Promoting Understanding and Engagement in Security Policy

 Election Monitoring and Reform

-NDI also deployed an international election assessment mission for the 2009 general elections consisting of 21 experts from the United States, Latin America and Europe.
-The delegation’s report noted that, while election authorities had taken some meaningful steps to increase transparency, further reforms were needed to update the voter registry and to overcome the country’s divisions.
+NDI supported Let’s Do Democracy (Hagamos Democracia, HD) to observe the 2008 primary and 2009 general election.
+With NDI assistance, HD deployed volunteer election monitors to a random sample of over 1,000 polling stations in 95 percent of the country’s municipalities to conduct a parallel vote tabulation (PVT or “quick count”).
+The observation provided statistically valid and reliable on the results of the presidential election and on the quality of the election-day process.
+NDI also deployed an international assessment mission for the 2009 general elections consisting of 21 experts from the United States, Latin America and Europe.
+The delegation’s reports noted that further reforms were needed to update the voter registry and to overcome the country’s divisions.
 The full report is available on NDI’s website.

 In 2011, NDI released a study on barriers to political participation in Honduras based on a public opinion survey conducted with HD.
-The study found very low levels of citizen confidence in most Honduran institutions and attributed citizen distrust to the political crisis, the coup and the demoralizing effects of pervasive corruption.
+The study found very low levels of citizen confidence in most Honduran institutions—as well as a persistent deficit in women’s political knowledge and participation—and attributed citizen distrust to the political crisis and the coup as well as the demoralizing effects of pervasive corruption.